Why Do I Need an X-ray?

 It’s time for your checkup again.
 Part of your exam and oral assessment includes updating your radiographs.
 Why is getting x-rays so important?
-At Marconi Dental Group in Sacramento, we understand why you might feel hesitant to get x-rays on a semi-frequent basis, but it’s important to know what a key role they play in your oral health.
+At Marconi Dental Group in Carmichael, we understand why you might feel hesitant to get x-rays on a semi-frequent basis, but it’s important to know what a key role they play in your oral health.

 See Between and Inside of Your Teeth